Vaccinations Training

 FAQs on Seasonal Influenza vaccination

-In order to supply and administer Influenza vaccines, pharmacists must first undertake or have up-to-date training in the following programmes:
+In order to supply and administer Influenza vaccines, pharmacists must first undertake training in the following programmes:

 • CPR for adults and children